bitsofparag/simple-page-builder/README.md

         </Provider>

 - 017 Configure `react-router` to manage routes for components
-    a. set index route as Welcome (for now)
-    b. set `pages/:id` as PageBuilder

-- 018 Session management
+    a. render RootLayout as the starting component
+    b. add `onEnter` to RootLayout to check if url params map with state in stores
+    c. redirect to Welcome or PageBuilder based on the above check

+- 018 Create a paragraph as HTMLElement that renders text on the Canvas

-- 019
+- 019 Set up a testing framework with Mocha and Karma

+- 020 Set up localstorage implementation to persist the state